 Train your staff on basic security practices and teach them how to recognize a phishing email.
 A 2018 Verizon study found that over 92% of data breaches start with an email attacking the most vulnerable part of any network – the end user.

 - Implement a multi-factor authentication process for your email and line of business applications.

 Multi-factor authentication is the practice of asking the user to provide an active approval to login after your user ID and password has been entered.
 This is typically done through a text, email or authentication app on your mobile device.
 This means that even if someone stole your ID and password they cannot login without your approval first.

 If you are among the 74% that don’t feel you have the personnel to improve your security, don’t feel bad.
 Security is a complex endeavor and you need people that are specialists.
 Applied Tech has a team dedicated to our internal security and that of our customers.
 We would be glad to talk with you about your security concerns and help you create a security plan that matches your business needs.

 In addition to security, Applied Tech provides a fully outsourced technology solution, TechCare Complete, that provides expertise to address your complete technology needs.
 If you are not ready to make that kind of change, we also offer TechCare Co-Managed that provides all the tools and expertise to augment your IT team’s needs.
-Contact us and we can talk more about how one of these solutions can benefit your organization.
+Contact us to learn how one of these solutions can benefit your company.